Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: If you need a system that can clear an entire room, this is absolutely the model for you.
 It uses UV light as a disinfectant to ensure that you’re breathing clean oxygen.
 It also uses advanced sensor technology.

-You’ll love the patented technology used in the manufacturing of this air purification unit.
+You’ll love the patented technology used in manufacturing this air purification unit.
 It has Silverscreen technology that utilizes TiO2 media and UV light.
 This combination of purification will attack bacteria, VOCs, viruses, and harmful gasses.
 However, you will want to know that many folks have said that this is a fairly loud air purifier.
 If noise is a dealbreaker for you, then this is probably not going to be the right model.

 Award: BEST FOR CLEANING SURFACES